Georeactor/encrypted-geofence/README.md

 ### Going forward

-I would like to calculate geofences for more complex shapes, but it doesn't look possible to use the traditional point-in-polygon algorithm without knowing the actual coordinates!
+I would like to:

+- calculate geofences for more complex shapes, by breaking them into rectangles or triangles
+- calculate distance, using a different cryptosystem which allows multiplication

 ## Libraries used

-Using <a href="https://github.com/hardbyte/paillier.js">homomorphicjs</a> on the client, and Australia NICTA's <a href="https://github.com/NICTA/python-paillier">Python-Paillier</a>
+Using Brian Thorne's <a href="https://github.com/hardbyte/paillier.js">homomorphicjs</a> on the client, and Australia NICTA's <a href="https://github.com/NICTA/python-paillier">Python-Paillier</a>
 on the server